SymfonyCasts/symfony-ux/sfcasts/stimulus/state.md

-# State
+# State in your Controller

-Coming soon...

 If we click a color multiple times, nothing happens.
-I want this to unselect that color to accomplish this.
-We don't need to do anything special on click.
-We could look at the current target to see if it already has the selected class to determine if it's already clicked or we could read the value of the select target to see if it already = the caller ID from the current target.
-What do these solutions mean?
-That we're sort of storing our state, which color is currently selected in HTML elements, like relying on the presence of this selected class to know that's okay.
-But people stimulus gives us an object and we can store stuff on it.
-We did this earlier with the current count on our counter controller.
-So on click let's start storing which color ID is currently selected.
-Let's start at the top.
-I'm just going to invent a new selected color ID = no property.
-I am totally just making that up Then down in select color, I'm going to create a variable constant clicked color ID equals.
-And then when we use the I'll go copy my event, that current target, that data set that caller ID.

-Okay.
+I now want this to *unselect* that color.
+To accomplish this, we don't need to do anything special.
+On click, we could look at the `currentTarget` to see if it *already* has the `selected` class.

+If you think about it, we're sort of storing "state" information - which color is currently selected - on an HTML element.
+Specifically, if we want to know what the currently-selected color is, we need to check for the `selected` class.

+That's okay... but people!
+Stimulus gives us an *object*, which means we can store info on it!
+We did this earlier with the "current count" on our counter controller.

+## Adding a new State Property

+So on click, let's start storing which color id is currently selected.
+At the top of the class, invent a new property: how about `selectedColorId = null`.

+Then down in `selectColor`, create a variable `const clickedColorId =` set to the `event.currentTarget` code.
+Right below this, I'll say `this.selectedColorId = clickedColorId`.

-And then right below this, I'll say this.selected a color ID = click the color ID.
-I don't really need a variable yet.
-It's just going to make my life a little bit easier.
-In a second, of course, down here at the bottom, instead of referencing the event, we can say this, that selected color ID, this by itself doesn't really do anything or help us, but now we can more easily use this property to figure out if the color that's being clicked is all ready, selected.
-Check this out.
-Is that an if statement right near the top, we'll say if clicked color ID = = = this.selected caller ID, then we know that we're clicking on a color box that's already selected.
+We don't really need a variable yet, but it will make life a little bit easier in a minute.
+Down here at the bottom, instead of referencing the event code, just use `this.selectedColorId`.

+This by itself.... doesn't really do anything to help us.
+But now we can more easily use this property to figure out if the color that's being clicked is *already* selected.
-So we can do in this case is I'll actually copy my class list code from below this time, it's going to event that car current target dot class list that remove selected,

-And

-Then we'll set this.selected caller ID = no, and we need to make sure that we set the target value.
-So this.select target, that value = empty quotes.
-And then we won't return.
-So if we have quick one, we go into this.
-If we, if statement else we do the normal logic down here.
-All right.
-So let's try that.
-I'll refresh.
-And I'm actually going to inspect element here, find my select and temporarily just take off that the nuns that we can see our select element.
-All right.
-So if I click red, it works, click green works.
-If I click green again, perfect.
-It goes away and you can see that the select updates beautiful.
-But before we keep going, why don't reorganize things just a little bit in our controller, close up these select color method early and move.
-Most of the logic into a new set, selected color method with a clicked color ID argument.
-Then we can call this from above this.set, selected color.
-And then I'll actually just steal the event that target value.
-And we don't need the variable at all anymore.
+Add an if statement right near the top: if `clickedColorId === this.selectedColorId`, then we know that we're clicking on a color box that is *already* selected.

+For this situation, copy the `classList` code from below, and this time make it `event.currentTarget.classList.remove('selected')`.
+Also set `this.selectedColorId = null` and `this.selectTarget.value = ''`, or `null` would be fine.
+And then return.

+So when we click a selected color, we go here.
+Else we do the normal logic.

+Let's try it out!
+Refresh and let's inspect element, find the `select` and temporarily take off the `d-none` so we can see it.

+Now, if we click red, it works!
+Click green, it works.
+Click green again... yes!
+It loses the border *and* the `select` element updates.

+## Reusable Controller Methods

+Before we keep going, I want to reorganize things *just* a bit in our controller.
+End the `selectColor` method early and move most of the logic into a new `setSelectedColor()` method with a `clickedColorId` argument.

+Then, call this from above: `this.setSelectedColor()`... and steal the `event.currentTarget` code from above.
+We don't need a variable anymore.

-Not going to quite work yet, but I want to explain why I'm doing this because you don't have to, but I'd like to have as many re-usable methods in my controller as possible.
-The nice thing about set selected color is that it's not dependent on the, on the event before we reading event at that current target, that data set that color ID alphabet.
-Now anybody could call this method from anywhere passing a caller ID, and everything's just going to work well, it's going to work once we actually finish this function here, because we do need to fix things specifically, event that current target is not going to work anymore, but this is actually kind of cool.
-What we really need to find here is what is the color box that is currently selected, right?
+This isn't going to *quite* work yet, but I want to explain *why* we're doing this.
+This *is* optional, but I like to have as many re-usable methods in my controller as possible.
+The nice thing about `setSelectedColor()` is that it's not dependent on the `event`: before we reading `event.currentTarget`.
-Because we're inside of this, if statement where we've determined that we're clicking a box that is already selected.
-So we need to find the element, the color element that was already selected so that we can remove the class from it.
-And we can do this really easily.
-Now that we have these selected color ID on our class.
-So down at the bottom, let's add a new fine selected color square method, because we're actually going to reuse this.

-And then inside, we can say return, and we're going to do is actually look inside of our, this.color square targets array.
-And then I'm going to call find on it.
-And what we're going to do is we're going to look through all the colors for our targets to see which one has a data color ID that matches the current selected the selective color ID.
-So this is going to get past an element, and then I'm doing a super fancy single line, uh, statement here where we say element that data set that color ID = = = this, that selected color ID.
-So this is either going to return the element.
-This will return the element, if any, the color square element, if any, that is currently selected, actually put some documentation above that to basically say that this is going to return an element or

-No.

-Now we can use this above.
-So we will say this.find selected color, square clot, not class dot removed selected.
-And we have one more spot down here.
-This is where we're adding the selected element, fortunately, but we've already set the new selected caller ID.
-So we can once again, use the, this.find, select the color square that class let's not add select it.
-So the nice thing about storing these selected color ID is that we can now have useful methods, like find selected color square.
-That's going to use that.
-So we can use that at any time to find which color square is selected.
-All right.
-Testing time,
+Now, anyone can call this method from *anywhere*. pass a color id and everything will just work.
+Well, it's going to work once we finish refactoring!

+This `event.currentTarget` is *not* going to work anymore.
+But this is actually kind of cool!
+What we *really* need to find here is the *currently-selected* color box... since we're inside an if statement where we've determined that the user is tying to select a color that is already selected.

+And now, thanks to the `selectedColorId` property, we can find the "currently selected color box" really easily!
+Let's add a helper method to do this:
+`findSelectedColorSquare()`

+Inside `return this.colorSquareTargets.find()`.
+What we're going to do is loop over all the color square targets and return the one whose `data-color-id` attribute matches `this.selectedColorId`.

+Pass `find()` a function with an `element` argument.
+I'm going to use the super fancy single line syntax to return `element.dataset.colorId === this.selectedColorId`.

+So this method will either return the Element if one is selected or `null`.
+I'll add some docs above the method to advertise that.

+Let's go use this: `this.findSelectedColorSquare().classList.remove('selected')`.
+And... we have one more spot down here: where we *add* that class.
+Since we've already set the new `selectedColorId` property, this will find the new element:
+`this.findSelectedColorSquare().classList.add('selected')`.

+This shows off one of the nice thing about storing state like `selectedColorId`: we can create useful methods like `findSelectedColorSquare()` and call them whenever we want.

-Let's move over.
-Refresh.
-I'll click read, click it again.
+Let's make sure I didn't break anything.
+Refresh, click red and click it again.
+All good!

-And yes, we got it.
-So next there's one big feature of stimulus that we haven't talked about and it's actually brand new to stimulus.
+Next: there's one big feature of Stimulus that we haven't talked about and it's actually brand *new* to Stimulus!
 It's the value's API.